TheGag96/individual-color-variation/README.md

 ![Meowth](ShinyChanges/meowth_shiny.png) ![Persian](ShinyChanges/persian_shiny.png)

-**Meowth, Persian** - Mint green to complement vanilla shiny Meowth's pink, and with a silver coin and ears, respectively.
+**Meowth, Persian** - Mint green to complement vanilla shiny Meowth's pink, and with a silver coin and ears, respectively. *(The image data of Meowth's sprite has also been tweaked.)*

 ![Abra](ShinyChanges/abra_shiny.png) ![Kadabra](ShinyChanges/kadabra_shiny.png)